3uild-3thos/valid8/README.md

     Clone Account: Clone an account from the Solana blockchain.
     Clone Program: Clone a program from the Solana blockchain.
-    Edit Accounts: Manage accounts in your local ledger (future functionality).
+    Edit Accounts: Manage accounts in your local ledger.
-    Edit Programs: Manage programs in your local ledger (future functionality).
+    Edit Programs: Manage programs in your local ledger.
     Exit: Exit the interactive menu.

 Clone Account: